romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An administrator at a software development company wants to enable secret scanning for their organization's private repositories.
+Q: An administrator at a software development company wants to enable secret scanning for their organization's private repositories.
 What is the first step they should take?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the organization's security settings and enable secret scanning**